carlwiedemann/foresite/README.md

 ## Development

-After checking out the repo, run `bundle` to install dependencies.
-Then, run `rake spec` to run the tests.
+1. Clone
+2. `bundle` to install dependencies
+3. `bundle exec rake` to run tests & linter

-To install this gem onto your local machine, run `bundle exec rake install:local`.
-You will then be able to execute the CLI by running `foresite` in a terminal.
+To install this gem from local source, run `bundle exec rake install:local`.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/carlwiedemann/foresite.
+Bug reports and pull requests are welcome.
+The goals of Foresite are:

+* Extremely lightweight
+* Simple to use & understand
+* Light on features

 ## License